odkr/sucgi/README.md

 ## Installation

 **Do NOT use suCGI!**
-suCGI is work in progress, does not yet validate users, and has *not* been reviewed, let alone audited.
+SuCGI is work in progress, does not yet validate users, and has *not* been reviewed, let alone audited.

 Download the repository and unpack it.